maw/envare/README.md

 some or all of their contents to stdout, where they can be easily consumed by shell scripts.

+## usage

+### print the value of one environment variable

+`envare HELLO`

+### print all of the environment in capture-mode

+There are three ways to do this:

+- `envare` will just print them all
+- `envare ALPHA BETA GAMMA DELTA` will print the values of the given arguments in the order they're given

+The `-c` flag puts `envare` in capture-mode, so if you only need to get one in capture mode, try:

+- `envare -c EPSILON`

+`-c` is redundant with more than one argument.
+If you're constructing command lines dynamically and don't know a priori how many arguments there'll be, just use it.

 ## why should I use it?

 I often want to read from `.env` files from shell scripts.